 The Differences between PACS and VNAs

 Necessitating the use of VNAs is a combination of the limitations of PACS systems as well as the rising demand for a mechanism to view unstructured data expediently across an interconnected delivery network.
-For organizations undertaking enterprise imaging, it is good practice to consider these key differences between PACS and VNA systems:
+For organizations undertaking truly transformative patient-centric care, it is good practice to consider these key differences between PACS and VNA systems:

 Provided below is a snapshot of the features PACS and VNAs each offer: